2hands10fingers/S205-Time-Lord/README.md

 <img src="http://i.imgur.com/cNZwd3Y.png" />

 ## Features
+### 1.1

+- See which milestone the project is currently on, how many tasks are left until it's complete, and it's deadline
+- New redesgin
+- Removal of superflous graphics
+- Refactorization for cleaner JS code and multi-use functions

 #### v1.0
 - Track burndown rate of fixed contract projects (budgeted hours - the time entries entered)
 - Enter and display projects by ID using the + ROW form